Dept Chair, Counselor Education

 Identity and Culture

-Jason Laker is a tenured, Full Professor and Chair in the Department of Counselor Education within the Lurie College of Education.
+Jason Laker is a tenured, Full Professor in the Department of Counselor Education and a core faculty member with the Ed.D. program in Educational Leadership in the Lurie College of Education.
 Prior to joining the faculty, he served as the Vice President for Student Affairs here at SJSU, leading a Division with over 20 departments, 350 staff, and $68M in combined budgets.

 Jason has 20 years of successful and progressively more complex administrative leadership experiences in student and academic affairs, at five distinct institutional environments (e.g., research, public, private, large, small, religious, liberal arts) in the U.S. and Canada (he is originally from Michigan).
 He holds a Ph.D. from the University of Arizona's Center for the Study of Higher Education, an M.A. in Community Counseling from Adams State College (CO), and a B.S. in Organizational Communication from Central Michigan University.

 Immediately prior to joining SJSU, he served as Associate Vice-Principal and Dean of Student Affairs (e.g. the chief student affairs officer) at Queen's University in Kingston, Ontario, Canada, a selective national public research university with 20,000 students.
 In this capacity, he led a diverse administrative portfolio of 18 units (including the nationally competitive intercollegiate athletics program), 250 FTE, and a combined $60M in base, ancillary and externally funded budgets.

 At Queen's, his institutional responsibilities included serving as an ex-officio voting member of the University Senate and supervising the licensing of Queen's brand mark.
 He also taught in the Department of Gender Studies, was affiliated with the graduate program in Cultural Studies, and served as a fellow with the Centre for the Study of Democracy in the School of Policy Studies.
 This was his second deanship.